semantic-release/semantic-release/docs/usage/configuration.md

 The message for the tag.
 The tag message is generated with [Lodash template](https://lodash.com/docs#template) and will be compiled with the [nextRelease](../developer-guide/js-api#nextrelease) variable.

-**Note**: The message will be applied to the tag only if one of the following is `true`: `tagAnnotate`, `tagSign` or git config `tag.gpgsign`.
-Otherwise the tag is considered lightweight, without a message.
+**Note**: The message will be applied to the tag only if one of the following is `true`: `tagAnnotate` or `tagSign`.
+Otherwise the tag is considered lightweight and is created without a message.

 ### plugins